Health Information Privacy

 Who gets the results of my COVID-19 test?

-The Clinical Laboratory conducts the test, stores the result in the Laboratory Information Management System, and transmits your test results electronically to SHS or BUOHC.
-Your results are tied only to a bar code and your BU ID, and not to your name or any other identifying information.
-You will receive your testing results from SHS or BUOHC, with appropriate follow-up and instructions.
+The Clinical Laboratory conducts the test, stores the result in the Laboratory Information Management System, and transmits your test results electronically to BUOHC.
+Your results are tied only to a barcode and your BU ID, and not to your name or other identifying information.
+You will receive your testing results through your Occupational Health Connect Portal.

 Does BU report my test information to anyone outside of BU?